 Mr. Nordholm is the only current executive officer who is party to an employment agreement with Farmer Mac.
 Ms. Ramesh and Messrs.
 Carpenter and Mullery participate in the Amended and Restated Executive Officer Severance Plan.
-Farmer Mac's Board revised this Severance Plan in January 2020, as described in Farmer Mac's Current Report on Form 8-K filed with the SEC on January 23, 2020, and designated Ms. Ramesh and Messrs.
-Carpenter, Covington, and Mullery for continued participation in that Plan.
-Mr. Covington resigned from Farmer Mac on February 14, 2020 and received separation pay as described in Farmer Mac's Current Report on Form 8-K filed with the SEC on Form 8-K filed with the SEC on February 14, 2020.
+Farmer Mac's Board revised this Severance Plan in January 2020 and designated Ms. Ramesh and Messrs.
+Carpenter and Mullery for continued participation in that Plan.
+Mr. Crady does not participate in the Amended and Restated Executive Officer Severance Plan.